 That’s not to say the Valleys are devoid of greenery – the mining industry is practically defunct, and the lush hills that you see today are a far cry from the slag heaps and soot-encrusted buildings of a mere twenty to thirty years ago.

 Nonetheless, the ghost of the industry looms large in the staunchly working-class towns, where row upon row of brightly painted terraced houses, tipped along the slopes at incredible angles, are broken only by austere chapels, the occasional remaining pithead or the miners’ old institutes and drinking clubs.

 There is no doubt that tasting local cuisine is one of the best things to do in Wales as well as in any country you travel to.
 Sample some of the best morsels Wales has to offer in the gastronomic hotspot Abergavenny or, better still, time your visit to coincide with September’s food festival, among the best in Britain.

 Abergavenny’s annual Food Festival in mid-September, is one of the most prestigious in Britain.
 Comprising two bumper days of markets, masterclasses, tastings and talks, and pretty much any other food you can think of.
 There are several spin-off events throughout the year.
 The town’s other key annual event is the week-long Festival of Cycling at the end of June.

 18. Explore the Big Pit

 Plunge into the depths of coal-bearing earth in this superb evocation of what life was like for vast numbers of Valleys miners.

-Although Wales’ standing in international rugby fluctuates wildly, the game remains nearly a religion here, never more so than when the national team are playing at Cardiff’s awesome Millennium Stadium.
+Although Wales’ standing in international rugby fluctuates wildly, the game remains nearly a religion here, never more so than when the national team are playing at Cardiff’s awesome Principality Stadium.

 North Wales’ most genteel seaside resort, Llandudno spreads languidly around the bay beneath the ancient rock plug of the Great Orme.